-Arbtech Consulting Limited was instructed by Eastcote Lawn Tennis Club to undertake a Preliminary Ecological Appraisal (PEA) and Preliminary Roost Assessment (PRA) at Eastcote Lawn Tennis Club, 12 Kaduna Close, Pinner, Middlesex, HA5 2PZ (hereafter referred to as "the site").
-The survey was required to inform a planning application for to change existing floodlighting on five courts to LEDs, and to add floodlighting to our sixth court (hereafter referred to as "the proposed development").
-A plan showing the proposed development will be provided in Appendix 1 when available.
+Arbtech Consulting Limited was instructed by Vigilant Security Services UK Ltd to undertake a Preliminary Ecological Appraisal (PEA) and Preliminary Roost Assessment (PRA) at 212 Swakeleys Road, Uxbridge, UB10 8AY (hereafter referred to as "the site").
+The survey was required to inform a planning application for Erection of new dwelling with associated parking and landscaping following demolition of existing dwelling(hereafter referred to as "the proposed development").
+A plan showing the proposed development is provided in Appendix 1.